deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Adam mulled that comment over.

-"No..." he decided.
-“Things *do* make sense.
-You know what the weirdest part of all this is?”
+"No…" he decided.
+"Things *do* make sense.
+You know what the weirdest part of all this is?"

 "What?"

-"If you'd just… *told* me, or *asked* me...fuck!
+"If you'd just… *told* me, or *asked* me…fuck!
 I might even have been okay with it!
 Because I *get* it, I understand, you put it perfectly yesterday too.
 I married the Air Force first."
 He sighed.
-“But instead you *lied* to me, Ava.
-For… what, two years?”
+"But instead you *lied* to me, Ava.
+For… what, two years?"

 "About that." she agreed, nodding sadly.

 "I get that I was neglecting you," Adam told her.
-“I get that I was making decisions for us both without consulting you.
+"I get that I was making decisions for us both without consulting you.
 Hell, I get that *he* was… probably good for you!
 What I *Just.
 Don't.
-Get*. is why you couldn't be straight with me?”
+Get*. is why you couldn't be straight with me?"
 He wiped his own eyes off.
-“For God's sake, yeah, breaking up with me would have hurt, but ***this?"***
+"For God's sake, yeah, breaking up with me would have hurt, but ***this?"***

 Ava, who usually shed tears so easily, seemed to have run out.
 Or maybe she'd just gone somewhere past them, where they were no longer relevant.
 Either way, her face was a mask of dry despondency.

 *"Why,* Ava?"

-"...I've been asking myself that question all morning."
+"…I've been asking myself that question all morning."

 "And?"

 "And… I really thought I was doing it for you.
 Charlotte said it was because I was lonely and horny, but… But I can remember thinking *'it's this or I lose him,'* and…" she exhaled and ran three fingers through her hair.
-“It's so stupid. *I'm* so stupid.
+"It's so stupid. *I'm* so stupid.
 If I hadn't got so hung up on holding on to the past, at least I'd still have my *integrity,* you know?
-But because I got it in my head I was doing it for you, I went and did completely the wrong thing.”
+But because I got it in my head I was doing it for you, I went and did completely the wrong thing."

 Adam stood up.
 "I thought I was doing *this* for you!" he told her, gesturing at the full, hugely-muscled mass of himself.
-“But you said it last night: You didn't want or need me to do this, and I sure as *fuck* didn't want or need you to cheat on me...”
+"But you said it last night: You didn't want or need me to do this, and I sure as *fuck* didn't want or need you to cheat on me…"

 He sat down again.
 "Maybe we both need to stop believing our own bullshit." he concluded.

 Ava just stared at him, so he sighed and elaborated.

 "I thought I was doing this to protect you."
 He said.
-“Really I did, I was convinced.
+"Really I did, I was convinced.
 But you're right, if I'd really been acting for *you*, then… hell, I'd probably have gone into Colonial Security and been there for you every night, and… Instead I just got caught up in this.
 I was angry and grieving over Sara, I wanted to fight back, and then it turned out I'm *good* at fighting back.
-The *best* maybe!”
+The *best* maybe!"

 He looked out across the lake, choosing his words.
 "Do you know what it's like to get pulled along into something like that?
 Where *everything* just lines up and you'd never even think of slowing down or stopping because it just feels *right?* Because you're enjoying it so much you don't ever want it to end?"